Azure/Cloud-Katana/docs/deploy/local/demos.md

 * Get the output of the step `GetAccessToken`
 * Filter output and only return the value of the property `access_token`

-Output of every single step is saved in a dictionary represented as the variable `$output` while running the `Orchestrator`.
-We use the `$output` variable (Dict) and use the name of the step we want to get output from as a `key` in the dictionary. `#{output}` is processed by the `Orchestrator` internally.
-No need to update this locally.
+Output of every single step is saved in a dictionary represented as the variable `$output` in the execution context of the `Orchestrator`.
+The `$output` variable (Dictionary) uses the name of steps as `keys` in the dictionary.
+This allows other steps to reference output based on the step name.

 **Expand / Substitute Variables on Document**